ChenHe-InfoViz/A-study-exploring-visualization-insight-generation-process/README.md

 # Data collection and analysis to characterize the generation process of visualization insights
- This repository presents the data we collected from a crowdsourced study and the analysis to characterize the generation process of visualization insights.
+ This repository presents the data we collected from a crowdsourced study using a CO2 Explorer and the analysis to characterize the generation process of visualization insights.

  Section 5 Overall analysis: overview.R